Discover the richness of the House through the work of Christian Dior and his six successors.

 The Dior family settles in Les Rhumbs villa, in the heights of Granville.

 The Dior family moves to the 16th arrondissement of Paris, keeping the Les Rhumbs villa for holidays and family gatherings.

 Inside the apartment of the Dior family, 9, rue Louis-David, circa 1925

 During the 1920s, Christian Dior frequents the cultural milieu in Paris and makes friends with the artists of the time.

 Galerie Jacques Bonjean

-Christian Dior opens an art gallery with his friend Jacques Bonjean at 34, rue La Boétie.
-“Our ambition,” he said in 1956, “was to have shows there centered on the masters we admired most: Picasso, Braque, Matisse, and Dufy, and the painters we knew personally and already held in high esteem: Christian Bérard, Salvador Dalí, Max Jacob, the Berman brothers…” In 1932, he enters into a partnership with Pierre Colle to open another gallery at 29, rue Cambacérès.
-In 1933, they hold an exhibition dedicated to Surrealism.
+Christian Dior opens an art gallery with his friend Jacques Bonjean at 34 rue La Boétie.
+“Our ambition,” he said in 1956, “was to have shows there centred on the masters we admired most: Picasso, Braque, Matisse, and Dufy, and the painters we knew personally and already held in high esteem: Christian Bérard, Salvador Dalí, Max Jacob, the Berman brothers…” In 1932, he enters into a partnership with Pierre Colle to open another gallery at 29 rue Cambacérès.
+In 1933 they hold an exhibition dedicated to Surrealism.

 Death of Madeleine Dior